Overview of Square POS

 Top POS Software Options

-6 Best POS Apps for 2019: Point-of-sale (POS) apps are tools that retailers and individual sellers can install on their mobile devices to accept credit card payments, track sales and inventory, and manage various business functions.
+6 Best POS Apps: Point-of-sale (POS) apps are tools that retailers and individual sellers can install on their mobile devices to accept credit card payments, track sales and inventory, and manage various business functions.
 We compared six top-rated POS apps in terms of price, device compatibility, online integrations, and functions that meet most small business needs.

 Square POS is especially right for: